Eczema Facts (cont.)

 What are home remedies for eczema?

 Mild eczema may respond to compresses composed of tepid water followed by room air evaporation.
-Chronic eczema can be improved by applying water followed by a stiff emollient like petroleum jelly.
+Chronic eczema can be improved by applying water followed by an emollient (moisturizing cream or lotion).

 Next: Does diet affect eczema?